chuymarin/doa-jenkins-lab/LAB_2.md

 cat /path/to/your/id_rsa
 ```
 * Open a browser and go to Jenkins
-* From the right menu click in "Credentials" link
+* From the left menu click in "Credentials" link
 * Then click in "System" link from the right menu
 * Click in "Global credentials" link
 * Click in "Add Credentials" link from the right menu